OndrejKincl/SmoothedParticles.jl/README.md

 # SPHKernels.jl

-Quintic wendland kernels for 1d, 2d and 3d are implemented in this package [examples](https://github.com/OndrejKincl/SmoothedParticles.jl/tree/master/examples).
+Quintic wendland kernels for 1d, 2d and 3d are implemented in this package.
 SmoothedParticles.jl is also compatible with kernels from [SPHKernels.jl](https://github.com/LudwigBoess/SPHKernels.jl) which offers a greater variety.